dcunited001/dcunited001.github.io/_drafts/domestic-whistleblower-torture.md

-**The reasoning behind retailiation** would be that I was VERY publicly tweeting and sharing almost all of the information contained in Snowden's leaks.
-The "legal basis" for much of the information that I was sharing was clearly underscored in the "Patriot" Act.
+**The reasoning behind retailiation** would be that I was VERY publicly tweeting and sharing almost all of the information contained in Snowden's leaks from 2005 through 2013.
+The "legal basis" for much of the information that I was sharing was clearly underscored in the "Patriot" Act, even though the legislation would be struck down by any supreme court decision..
 There was a good reason for this legislation, but no one was asking the right questions.
 Frankly any network engineer or computer science student from 2008 onwards should have known about most of what Snowden was talking about.
 I was pushing this stuff hard and *analyzing* news that I read and connecting the dots. **At absolutely no time, EVER, did I share information I obtained in means that would violate federal law AFAIK.** I only connected the dots from information I read in the news.
 From 2005 through 2013, when I stopped mostly because of the leaks.
 There's so much more stuff that I could have shared in the last few years.

 # Why Not Tell Me to Stop?